mehmetozturk-re/Bil481/README.md

     This project has one function in App.java file.
     The function is sortTheArrayBetweenIndexes.

-    Taking an array, two index and a boolean variable and sorting the integers between received indices in array ascending or descending according to received boolean variable is what this function does.
+    The function is taking an array, two index and a boolean variable and sorting the integers between received indices in array ascending or descending according to received boolean variable.

 Line after adding a line to README file for "feature/xyz".